Centillien/webcam/README.md

 - Select your preference to control the users webcam
 - Go to edit avatar
 - Allow the plugin to use your webcam.
+- Registration page will be extended with webcam upload

 Remark: The browser requests to allow use of the webcam.